Supervised Learning and Reinforcement Learning of Feedback Models for Reactive Behaviors: Tactile Feedback Testbed: Reinforcement Learning of Feedback Models

 \subsection{Phase 1: Evaluation of the Current Adaptive Behavior and Conversion to a Low-Dimensional Policy}

 Intuitively, the parameters $\pmnnparamset$ need to capture feedback terms for a variety of settings, and thus a high-capacity feedback model representation is required to represent the feedback variations of many settings.
 However, since we focus on improving the feedback term for the current setting only, we can utilize a lower dimensional representation; optimization on the low-dimensional representation --instead of on the high-dimensional feedback model parameters $\pmnnparamset$-- helps us to achieve sample-efficiency in our RL approach.
-Therefore, our algorithm first converts the high-dimensional policy into a low-dimensional one, which happens in two steps: First, the algorithm evaluates the current adaptive behavior based on the high-dimensional policy $\pmnnparamset$, as is done in line \ref{aln:initial_closed_loop_behavior_unrolling} and \ref{aln:improved_closed_loop_behavior_unrolling} of Algorithm~\ref{alg:RLFBreactiveMP}, which results in the roll-out trajectory $\trajDMPFBunroll$ and the cost per time-step $\cost$.
+Therefore, our algorithm first converts the high-dimensional policy into a low-dimensional one, which happens in two steps: First, the algorithm evaluates the current adaptive behavior based on the high-dimensional policy $\pmnnparamset$ \changemarker{--which includes neural network parameters such as the weights and biases coefficients of each neural network layer of PMNN--}, as is done in line \ref{aln:initial_closed_loop_behavior_unrolling} and \ref{aln:improved_closed_loop_behavior_unrolling} of Algorithm~\ref{alg:RLFBreactiveMP}, which results in the roll-out trajectory $\trajDMPFBunroll$ and the cost per time-step $\cost$.
 In the second step, the algorithm compresses the observed trajectory $\trajDMPFBunroll$ into another DMP with low-dimensional forcing term parameters $\correcteddmpparamset$, where $\correcteddmpparamset$ is a set of $25$ weights (see line \ref{aln:conversion_into_loop_behavior} of Alg.~\ref{alg:RLFBreactiveMP}).